 plan on traveling to Cancun (CUN) and overnighting at one of the many fine hotels in the area.

 We strongly suggest you overnight at the Courtyard Marriott Cancun for the night before you are scheduled to arrive at the lodge.
 The hotel is very close to the Cancun International Airport, provides free shuttles at half-hour intervals, has a great pool, bar, restaurant, and the rooms are modern and spacious.

 Sunday - Arrival Day at Espiritu Santo Bay Lodge:

-The entire group will be picked up from the Courtyard Marriott hotel near the airport, at 7:45am on Sunday, for transfer to the FBO – Private Aviation Terminal to meet your air charter to the lodge.
-The terminal is referred to as Aviacion Privada.
+The entire group will be picked up from the Courtyard Marriott hotel near the airport, at approximately 8:00 am on Sunday, for transfer to the FBO – Private Aviation Terminal to meet your air charter to the lodge.
 It is located approximately two blocks before terminal 3.
 If you need to pick up some alcohol, there is a liquor store the driver can stop at before.

 8.15 AM clients arrive to FBO (private terminal)